Online Stochastic Matching: New Algorithms and Bounds: Introduction.

-In the \emph{stochastic known I.I.D.} model of arrival, we are given a bipartite graph $G=(U,V,E)$ and a finite online time horizon $T$ (here we assume $T=n$).
+In the \emph{stochastic known I.I.D.} model of arrival, we are given a bipartite graph $G=(U,V,E)$ and a finite online time horizon $T$ (in most cases, we assume $T = |V| = n$ and say the online phase takes place over $n$ rounds).
 In each round, a vertex $v$ is sampled with replacement from a known distribution over $V$.
 The sampling distributions are independent and identical over all of the $T$ online rounds.
 This captures the fact that we often have historical data about the impressions and can predict the frequency with which each type of impression will arrive.
 Edge-weighted matching \cite{feldmanEdgeWeighted} is a general model in the context of advertising: every advertiser gains a given revenue for being matched to a particular type of impression.
 Here, a \emph{type} of impression refers to a class of users (e.g., a demographic group) who are interested in the same subset of advertisements.
-A special case of this model is vertex-weighted matching \cite{aggarwalVertex}, where weights are associated only with the advertisers.
+Each arrival of a type $v \in V$ is considered a distinct vertex (user) that can be matched to up to one $u \in U$.
+For example, if the same $v$ arrives three times, we consider this three separate vertices (or \textit{copies} of $v$) that can potentially be matched to three different vertices in $U$.
+A special case of this model is vertex-weighted matching \cite{aggarwalVertex}, where weights are associated only with the advertisers (the offline set $U$).
 In other words, a given advertiser has the same revenue generated for matching any of the user types interested in it.
 In some modern business models, revenue is not generated upon matching advertisements, but only when a user \emph{clicks} on the advertisement: this is the \emph{pay-per-click} model.
 From historical data, one can assign the probability of a particular advertisement being clicked by a type of user.
 Works including \cite{mehta2012online, mehtaonline} capture this notion of \textit{stochastic rewards} by assigning a probability to each edge.

 One unifying theme in most of our approaches is the use of an LP benchmark with additional valid constraints that hold for the respective stochastic-arrival models.
-We use the optimal solution of this \LP to guide our online actions.
-To do so, we use various modifications of dependent randomized rounding.
+We use the optimal solution to this \LP to guide our online actions.
+In most cases, we use various modifications of dependent randomized rounding to convert the fractional LP solution into a suitable guide for our online algorithms.